 Skip to content

-Verified · July 6, 2026 by experienced travelers, guides, and locals
+Verified · August 10, 2026 by experienced travelers, guides, and locals 12 min read

 A restored old-town street in central Bucharest, the kind of pedestrian lane lined with cafes and terraces where daily spending adds up

-The short answer: Romania is one of the cheapest countries in the EU to travel, and in 2026 you can plan around roughly 140 lei a day as a careful budget traveller, 265 lei for a comfortable mid-range day, and about 440 lei if you want to spread out, all per person and all before flights and car hire (those are Nomadic Matt’s working figures, and they match what a week on the ground actually costs).
-Everything here is priced in lei (RON), because Romania is in the EU but not the eurozone, so the euro is not the money you spend.
+Romania is one of the cheapest countries in the EU to travel, and in 2026 you can plan around roughly 140 lei a day as a careful budget traveller, 265 lei for a comfortable mid-range day, and about 440 lei if you want to spread out, all per person and all before flights and car hire.
+Add up a night’s bed, a day’s food, getting around town and a sight or two, the line items below, and that’s where those totals come from; Nomadic Matt and Numbeo put their own estimates in the same range, which is a useful cross-check but not where these figures start.
+Everything here’s priced in lei (RON), because Romania is in the EU but not the eurozone, so the euro isn’t the money you spend.
 As a rough conversion, one euro is about 5.2 lei and a dollar about 4.5.

 That daily band hides a lot of range, though, and the difference between the low and high number is almost entirely two things: where you sleep and how often you eat sitting down.
 Below is the trip built from the ground up, line by line, so you can size your own days rather than trust a single headline figure.
 For how you actually pay for all of it, cards versus cash and the exchange-rate traps, see the companion guide on money in Romania.